-- (1) Workplace fraud harms workers who lose out on workplace protections.
-Misclassified employees have no recourse if they are hurt or killed on the job, laid off, discriminated against or harassed.
-They are also more likely to be paid subminimum wages or to work in dangerous conditions. - (2) Workplace fraud unfairly disadvantages employers who play by the rules.
-Responsible employers lose a competitive edge because their payroll costs are higher than employers who manipulate the system.
-Responsible employers also pay higher Workers' Compensation premiums and Unemployment Insurance tax on behalf of those who fail to pay.
+(1) Workplace fraud harms workers who lose out on workplace protections.
+Misclassified employees may have no recourse if they are hurt or killed on the job, laid off, discriminated against or harassed.
+They are also more likely to be paid subminimum wages or to work in dangerous conditions.